-Yesterday, I laid before the House, the ‘Report on Local Government Finance (England) 2018-19’, which represents the annual local government finance settlement for local authorities in England.
+Today I laid before the House, the ‘Report on Local Government Finance (England) 2019-20’, the ‘Council Tax referendum principles report 2019-20’ and ‘Council Tax alternative notional amounts report 2018-2019’, which represent the annual local government finance settlement for local authorities in England.

-I would like to thank all colleagues in the House, council leaders and officers, who contributed to the consultation after the provisional settlement was published before Christmas.
+I would like to thank all colleagues in the House, council leaders and officers, who contributed to the consultation after the provisional settlement was published on 13 December.

-My ministers and I have engaged extensively with the sector, including offering a teleconference to all local authorities, and holding meetings with representative groups including the Local Government Association and with councils and MPs.
-Representations from almost 160 organisations or individuals have been carefully considered before finalising the settlement.
+My Ministers and I have engaged extensively with the sector, including offering a teleconference to all local authorities, and holding meetings with representative groups including the Local Government Association and with councils and MPs.
+Representations from around 170 organisations or individuals have been carefully considered before finalising the settlement.

 New Homes Bonus